adanilevics/MovementAutomation/README.md

 Example : Click, with the delay between pressing the mouse and letting it go being 100ms, aka 0.1s<br />
 <br />
 <br />

+## Moving the mouse within an active window

 ```moveMouseRandomCurvedClient(int windowX, int windowY, int durationMs);```   <br />
 Move the mouse using a random, curved path from the current mouse location, to the specified coordinates within a window/client<br />
 <br />